antor44/livestream_video/README.md

 ## Detailed Installation for Linux

 ### 1. Download and build whisper.cpp
-Download and build `whisper.cpp` to a new directory following the instructions provided in the[documentation](https://github.com/ggerganov/whisper.cpp).
+Download and build `whisper.cpp` to a new directory following the instructions provided in the [documentation](https://github.com/ggerganov/whisper.cpp).

 Download the source code of `whisper.cpp` from your home directory:
 ```bash